johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 There are two types of entries: enforcement entries (Allow/Deny) and audit entries (AuditAllow/AuditDeny).

-Enforcement entries for a rule are evaluated in order until all of the requested permissions have been matched.
+Enforcement entries for a rule are evaluated in order until all of the requested permissions are matched.
 If no entries match a rule, then the next rule is evaluated.
 If no rules match, then the default is applied.

 ### Audit entries